By Ruby Brown

 We know that a redirect is a two-step process where a new page gets delivered before the original loads.
 A rewrite only delivers the correct page, streamlining the process and improving the experience.
 Here’s how it works.

-When SiteSpect is in your traffic flow, it sits between the browser and the server.
+When SiteSpect is in the flow of traffic, it sits between the browser and the server.

 Instead of executing a 301 or 302 redirect, SiteSpect segments and implements the change before the request gets to the server.
 So what does that mean for you?